BDC Hamburger Icon

 A high-risk business loan is a last-resort financing option for businesses considered too risky by traditional lending standards.

-When approving someone for a business loan, traditional lenders analyze a business’s creditworthiness based on the five C’s of credit: character, capacity, capital, collateral and conditions.
 Businesses that fall short in any of these areas are categorized as high risk and will likely find it challenging to obtain a traditional business loan.
-Instead, they will have to seek alternative financing.
+Instead, they must seek alternative financing.

 What constitutes a high-risk business loan?

-Neal Salisian, business attorney and managing partner at Salisian Lee LLP, represents lenders and investors as well as small and midsize businesses.
-He said there are specific conditions that often constitute a high-risk loan.
+Neal Salisian, a business attorney and managing partner at Salisian Lee LLP, outlined specific conditions that often constitute a high-risk loan.

-“High-risk business loans are ones with high interest rates, large payments or frequent payment requirements,” Salisian told business.com.
+“High-risk business loans are ones with high interest rates, large payments or frequent payment requirements,” Salisian explained.
 “They are short-term, have interest rate hikes at default and are collateralized with important assets or are personally guaranteed.”

 Common types of high-risk business loans